Muhoozi Kainerugaba: Career

 In June 2021 Muhoozi was made commander of the UPDF's Infantry branch, succeeding Peter Elwelu who became deputy head of the Military.
 Elwelu is known to have commanded the infamous raid on the Rwenzururu [a cultural institution] palace in western Uganda in November 2016 in which he ordered UPDF to shell the palace, killing more than 150 of people, an attack that was widely condemned by Western countries.

 In March 2022, he made comments online that he was retiring from military service.
 He has since retracted from this announcement.
-Later that year in October, following a series of unnecessary, posturing, and diplomacy-damaging tweets on the social media platform X (Twitter); the likes of which included threats of 'him' leading 'his army' to invade neighbouring Kenya and 'capturing' Nairobi in a matter of two weeks; and the touting of controversial Russian invasion of Ukraine, etcetera, Muhoozi was sacked from military office by Museveni.
+Later that year in October, following a series of unnecessary, posturing, and diplomacy-damaging tweets on the social media platform X (Twitter); the likes of which included threats of 'him' leading 'his army' to invade neighbouring Kenya and 'capturing' Nairobi in a matter of two weeks; and the touting of controversial Russian invasion of Ukraine Muhoozi was sacked from military office by Museveni.
 Instantaneously, however, he was promoted to a full General and he retained his role as a senior presidential adviser despite maintaining his tweets on the platform.

 On 21 March 2024, Muhoozi was returned to the military after being appointed head of the UPDF by his father.

 MK Project

 In 2013, General David Sejusa Tinyefuza wrote a letter in which he explained a plan with the intention of having Muhoozi succeed his father as president.
 Army officers opposed to it were at risk of being assassinated.
 Sejusa told the BBC that Uganda was being turned into a "political monarchy," which Muhoozi denied.
 The letter led to one of the government's most aggressive attack on the media.
 The police laid siege to the Daily Monitor for more than 10 days, while many in Uganda were surprised by the silence of the international community.
 Tinyefuza spent over a year in exile in the United Kingdom before he returned.
 He was later arrested for insubordination in 2016.

 The term 'Muhoozi (MK) project' is no longer a taboo.
 It is used frequently by Muhoozi proponents on social media.
-In February 2024, Gen. Muhoozi re-branded the "Muhoozi Project" into the "Patriotic League of Uganda"; it's sole aim—ostensibly—to work towards reviving a spirit of good citizenship, national pride, national service, protection of vulnerable persons, combating corruption and mismanagement of public resources, and environmental protection without hinting on its political advocacy as an interest group.
+In February 2024, Gen. Muhoozi re-branded the "Muhoozi Project" into the "Patriotic League of Uganda"; its sole aim—ostensibly—to work towards reviving a spirit of good citizenship, national pride, national service, protection of vulnerable persons, combating corruption and mismanagement of public resources, and environmental protection without hinting on its political advocacy as an interest group.